 • Example: The words “cake,” “blue,” and “cottage” have the common link word “cheese.”

-• Purpose: Measures associative thinking, a key component of creativity.
+• Purpose: Measures associative thinking, a key component of ingenuity.

-• Use: Often used in psychological studies on creative problem-solving.
+• Use: Often used in psychological studies on imaginative problem-solving.

 Wallach-Kogan Tests